Remote SIM Provisioning for Machine to Machine

 The GSMA’s Embedded SIM Specification provides a single, de-facto standard mechanism for the remote provisioning and management of machine to machine (M2M) connections, allowing the “over the air” provisioning of an initial operator subscription, and the subsequent change of subscription from one operator to another.
 GSMA Embedded SIM is a vital enabler for Machine to Machine (M2M) connections including the simple and seamless mobile connection of all types of connected machines.
 In the M2M market the SIM may not easily be changed via physical access to the device or may be used in an environment that requires a soldered connection, thus there is a need for ‘over the air’ provisioning of the SIM with the same level of security as achieved today with traditional removable SIM.
 GSMA Embedded SIM can also be used with removable M2M SIMs given the many benefits of removable to users and operators in a number of different ways – for example, the familiarity of the form factor, an established ecosystem and proven security model.

-The GSMA Embedded SIM Specification – A single, common and global specification to accelerate growth in M2M, an explanatory slide presentation can be downloaded here:
+The GSMA Embedded SIM Specification – A single, common and global specification to accelerate growth in M2M, an explanatory slide presentation:

 GSMA Embedded SIM